 Form 8928 filing deadline

-Companies that offer group health plans to their employees are required to self-report failures to comply with federal group health plan mandates such as the Health Insurance Portability and Accountability Act (HIPAA) and the Consolidated Omnibus Budget Reconciliation Act (COBRA).
+If you offer group health plans to your employees, you’re required to self-report any failures to comply with federal group health plan mandates, such as the Health Insurance Portability and Accountability Act (HIPAA) and the Consolidated Omnibus Budget Reconciliation Act (COBRA).

-Employers report any compliance failures from 2021 using Form 8928, and if they don’t correct these failures in a timely fashion, they also use this document to report the corresponding excise taxes.
-Any taxes owed must also be paid to the IRS at this time.
+You need to report any compliance failures from 2022 using Form 8928.
+If you don’t correct those failures in a timely fashion, you can also use this document to report the corresponding excise taxes.
+Any taxes owed must be paid to the IRS at this time.